Fans Claim ‘DWTS’ Judges Were Too Tough On Nelly Who Was Brought To Tears After Rumba Honoring Late Sister

 Throughout the Rumba, Nelly sang the words to the song, which was released in 1996.

-Fans took to the comments section of the show’s Instagram post to speak up in defense of the entertainer and claimed that the judge’s could have found a better way to critique Nelly as he stood in front of them and wiped tears from his eyes.
+Fans took to the comments section of the show’s Instagram post to speak up in defense of the entertainer and claimed that the judges could have found a better way to critique Nelly as he stood in front of them and wiped tears from his eyes.

 “This was not the dance to try and critique and underscore him on,” wrote one viewer.

 “I could see his sadness all over his face.
-I know they have to critique but I guarantee that what they were saying was not what was going through his head while standing there,” remarked a second fan.
+I know they have to critique but I guarantee that what they were saying was not what was going through his head while standing there,” added a second fan.

 “I feel so bad for him he did a good job, kinda underscored on his birthday and with an emotional dance,” noted a third Instagram user.

 “Really??
 Three 7’s!??
-Ugh and you could tell he was holding in his tears,” claimed a fourth fan.
+Ugh and you could tell he was holding in his tears,” wrote a fourth fan.